 This vibrant, retro-like resort holds over 3000 acres of skiable terrain that is accessed by two lifts and is known for its untracked pillowy champagne powder lines.
 Due to its skiable terrain versus uphill capacity, you can expect untracked powder for days after a snowfall.
-With adult season passes at $199 (yup, you read that right), you can anticipate that this little gem will become a household name.

 For more information about programs, events, accommodation and how to get to baldy, head on over to skibaldy.com.

 Looking to Ski Baldy & Stay in Osoyoos?